 Road travel is arguably the most dangerous thing we do and the rough and terrifically exposed roads we drove in two trusty Mitsubishi Delica’s left a lasting impression.
 The terrain is a nightmare for any civil engineer.
 Cuttings through mountains of unstable debris with frequent massif landslides gave incentive to keep moving.
 Slowly though.
 The 43 kilometres from Mestia to Ushguli took us 3 ½ hours so an average of 12kph.
 Fast enough!

-The other big danger we face is avalanche and we had an encounter too close for comfort just below the Guli Pass.
-This was a reminder to me and my colleague that we must never drop our guard nor lose sight of the perpetual goal of bringing everyone safely back to the valley at the end of every day.
+The other big danger we face is avalanche and we had an encounter too close for comfort with a small one just below the Guli Pass.
+This was a reminder that we must never drop our guard nor lose sight of the perpetual goal of returning safely to the valley at the end of every day.